Greenland kayak class and Rolling

 Traditional Greenland Kayak Self Recovery Course Information.

 Novice through expert paddlers will learn about different traditional recoveries in a variety of conditions and their historical purposes in kayaking.
 Participants will develop balance and confidence in techniques that can reduce fatigue and will help to enable the paddler to relax into a prolonged state of therapeutic meditation while exploring the unique world between being upright and capsized.
 Jeff teaches more than eight unique recovery skills.
-Learn either the Standard Greenland Qajaq Roll, Reverse Sweep Roll, Storm Roll, Armpit Roll aka Shotgun Roll, a Throwing Stick Roll aka Norsaq Roll, Hand Roll, Crook of Elbow Roll, and how to swim with your kayak and roll if your paddle should getaway from you. http://www.liquidrhythmkayaking.com/GreenlandRecovery.html
+Learn either the Standard Greenland Qajaq Roll, Reverse Sweep Roll, Storm Roll, Armpit Roll aka Shotgun Roll, a Throwing Stick Roll aka Norsaq Roll, Hand Roll, Crook of Elbow Roll, and how to swim with your kayak and roll if your paddle should getaway from you.

 Armpit roll

-The purpose of the Arm Pit Roll is to recover from an unplaned capsize with something held in the hand, or with one hand injured or entangled with line.
+The purpose of the Arm Pit Roll is to recover from an unplanned capsize with something held in the hand, or with one hand injured or entangled with line.
 In Greenland the roll is called Paatip kallua tuermillugu illuinnarmik.
 For the setup the paddle tip is pressed against your chest near your armpit (but not under your armpit).
 The paddle is swept palm-up with one arm.
 The lift and buoyancy from the extended paddle powers this roll, no hip snap is necessary.
 Keep the paddle in your “armpit” until you sit-upright.
 You do not need to return to the initial setup position.

 Pakassummilluguunermillugu – crook of the elbow